BondCrypto/Repo-for-article-drafts/staking-api-a-new-way-of-monetization.md

-***Вводная картинка***
+***Вводная картинка*** (Defi.APi)

 Proof-Of-Stake ecosystem is still in its infancy and many people in the crypto world are still unfamiliar with the concept.
 Concerns around zero commission and frustration related to finding a balance between sufficient fees to operate as a profitable validator motivated us to look for a solution.
 We came up with a single idea that may bring new users into the space, cause positive impact and transform the staking ecosystem in general.

 # DeFi API

-We are happy to present **DeFi API - API for decentralized finance**
+We are happy to present **DeFi API - API for decentralized finance.**

 DeFi API includes various modules.
-The first module we've built is a staking module. *It will allow anyone to easily monetize existing userbases by offering staking opportunities*.
+The first module we've built is a staking module. *It will allow anyone to easily monetize existing users by offering staking opportunities*.

 There are three types of participants that will benefit from a staking module and it is a win-win solution for all of them:

-- *Influencers* are non-custodial wallets or exchanges that offer users a convenient UI and UX to store or trade crypto assets.
+- *Partners* are non-custodial wallets or exchanges that offer users a convenient UI and UX to store or trade crypto assets.
 It also may be a blog, or even a person who is able to aggregate users
 - *Validators* are staking providers interested in continuous customer flow and generating revenue to provide secure validation services
 - *Users* are people who have interests  in crypto space and are looking for additional revenue

 Now let's take a closer look at the benefits for each of them and at the positive outcomes for the network in general.

-## Influencers
+## Partners

 **For existing decentralized wallets the question of user base monetization is a core priority and in many cases a vital component for survival.** Staking module is a cure with no side effects, an easy option to add a continuous revenue stream from staking with the ability to track payouts in a personal cabinet using the built-in monitoring tool with all the necessary data.